People tend to look at a map of Kazakhstan and say: “Looks like there is nothing here in the middle, we can just pass through quickly.”

 For those keen to explore the region’s smaller points of interest, there are mausoleums and ancient ruined cities galore in the wider Kyzylorda region.
 It’s Kazakhstan’s most proudly Kazakh region; a good place to get off the beaten track and learn more about the culture of these Turkic steppe nomads, often so difficult to find in the more Slavicized cities of Kazakhstan.

 Next stop en route is Aralsk, the hub for visitors interested in seeing the Aral Sea on the Kazakh side.
 After that comes the Baikonur Cosmodrome.
-It is still expensive and difficult to visit here, but if you are lucky, you can watch a rocket get launched into space from outside of the closed city.
+It is still expensive and difficult to visit here, but if you are lucky, you can watch a rocket get launched into space, either while on a tour, or from outside of the closed city.

 Aktobe is definitely an off-beat destination.
 It is 100 km off the main highway, and most overlanders consequently avoid it by turning south towards Atyrau at Kandyagash.
 The Aktobe region does have some, admittedly very niche points of interest, like a large meteor crater, steppe lakes, little mausoleums and a bunch of cretaceous mountains rising up from the plains.
 If you have a good 4WD or are up for renting one, these will prove interesting diversions on your way to Russia or Uralsk.